Cryptographic Conditions for Efficient Testing of Distributions and Quantum States: Distribution Verification through Kolmogorov Complexity

+First, we show how to efficiently verifiy any classical distribution assuming the non-existence of OWFs.

-\begin{theorem} Assume that infinitely-often OWFs do not exist.
+\begin{theorem}[Restatement of \cref{inf:owf}] Assume that infinitely-often OWFs do not exist.
 Then every uniform PPT algorithm $\cD$, which takes $1^n$ as input and outputs $x\in\bit^{m(n)}$, where $m$ is a polynomial, is adaptively-verifiable with a PPT algorithm with classical-security. \end{theorem}

 For showing \cref{thm:easiness}, we will use the following \cref{thm:probest,thm:ukest,thm:ukest_better}.

 \begin{theorem}[No i.o.-OWFs implies one-sided error probability estimation~\cite{FOCS:ImpLev90,STOC:IlaRenSan22,CHK25}] If there do not exist infinitely-often OWFs, then for any polynomial $m$, for any PPT algorithm $\cD$, which takes $1^n$ as input and outputs $x\in\bit^{m(n)}$, and for any constant $c\in \N$, there exists a PPT algorithm $\mathsf{Approx}$ such that for all sufficiently large $n$,